-In this article, we are going to learn how to use Dapper in the ASP.NET Core Web API project.
-We are going to talk about Dapper overall, how to use different queries and executions, how to execute stored procedures, and how to create multiple queries inside a transaction.
-To avoid using Dapper queries directly inside the controller, we are going to create a simple repository layer to wrap the logic up.
+In this article, we’ll learn how to use Dapper in the ASP.NET Core Web API project.
+We’ll talk about Dapper overall, how to use different queries and executions, how to execute stored procedures, and how to create multiple queries inside a transaction.
+We’ll also create a simple repository layer to wrap the logic up to avoid using Dapper queries directly inside the controller.

 VIDEO: Using Dapper with ASP.NET Core Web API.